dada325/stablebaseline_gym_3projects/README.md

 File [Self driving for racing car](Self_driving) is a testing of the algorithm of PPO in the stable baseline, CNN Policy for the network,

 ## Project 3 Custom-Env

+File [Custom your own Environment](Custon_Env.ipynb) show you how you can create your own game environment, to create the action space, observation space, reward, state transition and so on in the
+Gymnasium environment.